Miyazaki Prefecture: Tropical Paradise Travel Guide

 名称未設定のデザイン (1) (1) (1)

 The formation of Takachiho Gorge dates back millions of years.
-Over time, people have woven many myths around this area, worshipping it as a sacred place.
-Takachiho, considered the landing place of the heavenly descendant in Japanese mythology, regards the gorge and Manai Waterfall as where the worlds of gods and humans intersect.
+Throughout history, people have woven numerous myths around this site and worshipped it as a sacred place.
+Takachiho, believed to be the place where the Sun Goddess’s grandson descended from heaven (Tenson Korin) in Japanese mythology, has natural landscapes including the gorge and Manai Falls that are perceived as a place where the world of the gods and the human world intersect.

-Takachiho Gorge is designated as a national scenic beauty and natural monument, representing one of Japan's most scenic locations visited by tourists throughout the year.
+Takachiho Gorge is designated as both a National Scenic Spot and a Natural Monument, and as one of Japan’s representative scenic locations, it attracts many tourists throughout the year.

 ● Access to Takachiho Gorge